hjelev/hjelev.github.io/_posts/2018-01-21-multi-room-audio-system-with-rpis.md

 `-n` sets the name of the player - the name that you'll see when you control it.
 `-m` is the mac address of the network player - pick a random mac address - it should be unique for each player in your network.
 `-o` is the output device used for the playback (your USB sound card)
-If you don't see any error go to logitec media server and check if you see your new player (the players are listed in the top right section of LMS web control panel).
+If you don't see any error go to logitech media server and check if you see your new player (the players are listed in the top right section of LMS web control panel).
 You can test the player to make sure its working properly.
 When done testing you can close the server with `Ctrl+C`
 14. Starting Squeezelite on Startup.
 There are many ways you can use to start the player on start up.
 The easiest one I have found is using `crontab`.
     <pre>$ crontab -e</pre>
-and add this line some where in the file
+and add this line somewhere in the file
     <pre>@reboot sudo -u pi /home/pi/squeezelite/squeezelite -n Player_Name -m 15:c4:20:16:b7:4f -o front:CARD=Device,DEV=0 & </pre>
 15. Reboot your raspberry pi to make sure the player is loaded on startup.
 This is all you need to do to create a new network music player for your multi-room audio system.